-The final course in the production sequence is taken in conjunction with work on the Master's Project, described at the end of this section.
-The course examines aspects of presenting and exhibiting finished work: venues and the associated criteria for each, as well as existing and emerging markets and distribution networks are all examined in detail.
+This course examines aspects of presenting and exhibiting finished work: venues and the associated criteria for each, as well as existing and emerging markets and distribution networks are all examined in detail.
 The documentary industry and the workings of this industry in relation to content production and distribution are also examined.
 Pass/Fail.
 2 Credits